nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/testScript.md

 ###3.
 Schedule a task with event time
 Type `schedule 14 from 13 nov 2pm to 13 nov 4pm`.
 ####Result
-Task with index 14 now has a event time, and it is assigned with a new index.
+Task with index 14 now has an event time, and it is assigned with a new index.
 Also, it is highlighted in purple borders.

 ## Delete
 To delete a task, you have to start your command with the keyword `delete`.